 Ancel Ad 410 Code Reader Review: First Looks at the Glove Box Worthy OBD II Reader

-When I first laid my hands on the Ancel AD410 MIL Code Reader, more than five (5) years ago, the first thing that came to mind was: this is a well-made, sturdy tool.
+When I first laid my hands on the Ancel AD410 code reader, more than six (6) years ago, the first thing that came to mind was: this is a well-made, sturdy tool.

-The scanner felt solid to the hand as I unboxed it and it certainly looked like what was worth my money and would certainly last long in my care, even if I decided to put same to daily use.
+The scanner felt solid in my hand as I unboxed it, it certainly looked like what was worth my money and would certainly last long in my care, even if I decided to put it to daily use.

 When plugged in for the first time, I was thrilled and impressed (at the same time): the 2.4″ display came up alive in full color!
-This was a stark contrast to the plethora of black and white displays basic scanners in its category sported back at that time and still very much do, today.
+This was a stark contrast to the plethora of black and white displays that basic scanners in its category sported back at the time and still very much do today.

 Functions & Abilities

-To be frank, when I was buying the AD 410 MIL scanner, I had no idea what it could do or not: what I simply wanted was a unit that would read the Check Engine Light (CEL) on the dash, tell me what it meant and of course, clear it after the fix.
+To be frank, when I was buying the AD410 code reader, I had no idea what it could do or not: what I simply wanted was a unit that would read the Check Engine Light (CEL) on the dash, tell me what it meant and of course, clear it after the fix.

 I wasn’t looking for anything more.
-However, I discovered, pleasantly, that the Ancel AD410 OBD II scanner is much more capable than that.
-For the DIY person, casual car owner or home mechanic, the scanner has features that are likely to excite and wow, especially at the price point it is offered.
+However, I discovered, pleasantly, that the Ancel AD410 is much more capable than that.
+For the DIY person, casual car owner, or home mechanic, the code reader has features that are likely to excite and wow, especially at the price point it’s offered.

 Basic Code Reading and Erasure

-If you’re the type of car owner that instantly develops high blood pressure when the MIL pops up on your cluster and cannot have peace until it is diagnosed, fixed, and erased, this cardinal function of the scanner will excite you and is probably all you’ve ever need from it.
+If you’re the type of car owner who instantly develops high blood pressure when a check engine light pops up on your cluster and cannot have peace until the little engine shape is diagnosed, fixed, and erased, this cardinal function of the scanner will excite you and is probably all you’ve ever need from it.

 DTCs Look Up

-The codes you’ll pull up after plugging the scanner in are usually generic jargons, resembling something written in Morse.
-If you haven’t spent a lifetime around cars and OBD II machines, it is near impossible to figure out what the trouble code, P0457 means.
+The codes you’ll pull up after plugging the little computer in are usually generic jargon, resembling something written in Morse.
+If you haven’t spent a lifetime around cars and OBD II machines, it’s nearly impossible to figure out what the trouble code, P0457, means, for instance.

-However, with the inbuilt function of DTC look-up, what you simply need to do is enter this trouble code into the scanner and the easy-to-understand translation comes up: ‘Evaporative Emission System Leak Detected‘.
+However, with the inbuilt DTC look-up function, what you simply need to do is enter this trouble code into the code reader, and the easy-to-understand translation comes up: ‘Evaporative Emission System Leak Detected‘.

 With this revelation now, you can rest easy, knowing well that it is likely the gas cap, and an action as simple as properly screwing it in will suffice to retify things.